 How a secretive Hamas commander masterminded the attack on Israel

-It was in May 2021, after a raid on Islam's third holiest site that enraged the Arab and Muslim world, when Deif began planning the operation that has killed more than 1,000 people in Israel, according to a source close to Hamas in Gaza.
+It was in May 2021, after a raid on Islam's third holiest site that enraged the Arab and Muslim world, when Mr Deif began planning the operation that has killed more than 1,200 people in Israel, according to a source close to Hamas in Gaza.

 "It was triggered by scenes and footage of Israel storming Al Aqsa mosque during Ramadan, beating worshippers, attacking them, dragging elderly and young men out of the mosque," the source said.
 "All this fuelled and ignited the anger."